ShamiTomita/rails-e-commerce/Notes.md

 Turbo Frames: decompose pages into independent contexts, which scope navigation and can be lazily loaded

 Turbo Streams: deliver page changes over WebSocket SSE, or in response to form submissions using just HTML and CRUD like actions

+///////

+Admin Dashboard:
+Have to figure out a way to easily create an admin, maybe through a mailer?

+Admin Dashboard should have all the products, a list of users, a list of orders, and graphs for orders!